-Notice of a summary judgment hearing must be in writing.
+An over-arching principle in summary judgment practice is that almost everything should be in writing.
+This principle applies to notice of a summary judgment hearing, which must be in writing.
 Courts consider electronic notice as being in writing.
 While notice of a hearing is required, an oral hearing is not.
 The day of submission of a motion for summary judgment has the same meaning as the day of hearing.